jscottsmith/react-scroll-parallax/documentation/docs/usage/components/parallax-provider.md

 # ParallaxProvider

-The `<ParallaxProvider />` component is meant to wrap a top level component in your application and is necessary to provide access though React context API to the parallax controller.
+The `<ParallaxProvider />` component is meant to wrap a top level component in your application and is necessary to provide access through the React context API to the [parallax controller](https://parallax-controller.vercel.app/docs/intro).
 This component should only be used once in you app, for instance in an `<AppContainer />` component that won't be mounted/unmounted during route changes.
 Like so:

 ```jsx
 const AppContainer = () => (